NapesWeaver/quiz-app/README.md

-# quiz-app
+# Star Trek The Original Series Quiz
-Star Trek original series quiz
+A light hearted quiz on the original Star Trek series.